BuzzFeed to become a publicly traded company

 BuzzFeed, based in New York City, is merging with a SPAC called 890 Fifth Avenue Partners Inc.

-Aside from its namesake digital media entertainment platform, the company’s other brands include BuzzFeed News, HuffPost, BuzzFeed Entertainment and Tasty Lifestyle Brands.

-BuzzFeed said that the parent company will be known as BuzzFeed Inc. Shares will trade under the ticker symbol “BZFD.”
-It is not yet known which exchange the stock will trade on.
+BuzzFeed said that the parent company will be known as BuzzFeed Inc. Shares will trade under the ticker symbol “BZFD,” and will list on a market to be determined.